Is CBD marijuana?

 Until recently, the most well-known compound in cannabis was delta-9 tetrahydrocannabinol (THC).
 This is the most active ingredient in marijuana.
+CBD Hemp Oil Canada helps in inducing sleep properly in case of insomnia condition.

 Marijuana contains both THC and CBD, but the compounds have different effects.